vikashplus/robohive/mj_envs/robot/README.md

 5. [Real-Sense cameras](https://www.intelrealsense.com/)

 Robohive relies on a pub-sub framework from [Fairo](https://github.com/facebookresearch/fairo) to interact with intel realsense cameras.
+Quick install to get the a0 dependencies `pip install alephzero`